Central Asian Shepherd Dog

-The Central Asian Shepherd Dog, also known as the Alabay, Alabai (Alabaý, Төбет) and Turkmen Wolf-Hound (Туркменский волкодав), is a livestock guardian dog breed.
+The Central Asian Shepherd Dog, also known as the Alabay, Alabai (Alabaý), Tobet (Төбет), and Turkmen Wolfhound (Туркменский волкодав), is a livestock guardian dog breed.
 Traditionally, the breed was used for guarding sheep and goat herds, as well as to protect and for guard duty.
 In 1990, the State Agroindustrial Committee of Turkmenistan approved the standard of the Turkmen Wolf-Hound dog breed.

 History

 The ancestor of the Central Asian shepherd originated in a geographical area between the Ural, Caspian Sea, Asia Minor, and the Northwest border of China.
 Aboriginal Central Asians as well as mixes still can be found in its countries of origin, such as, Kyrgyzstan, Tajikistan, Turkmenistan, Kazakhstan, Afghanistan, Uzbekistan and surrounding countries.
 It is considered a symbol of pride and national heritage in Turkmenistan, where a gold statue of the animal was unveiled in 2020.
 Some serve as livestock guardians, some protect their owners, and some are used for dog fighting, which is a national tradition in many countries of that region.
 This breed bears a strong genetic similarity to other aboriginal breeds of Livestock Guardian dogs from that region such as Georgian Shepherd (Nagazi), Kangal dog, and Akbash.

 Russian biologists and scientists have studied the local dog population since the 18th century.
 After the Communist revolution, the Soviet government focused on working dog breeds for the Red Army, and imported the best breed representatives to Russia as per military dogs' and guard dogs' requirements.
 Over the decades, this practice harmed the local population.
 The introduction of new breeds to the region led to crossbreeding.
 Eventually, purebred dogs only remained with herders, breed enthusiasts and farms, with a surfeit of crosses elsewhere.
 However, the Central Asian Shepherd Dog population is still stable in general, reproducing some true quality dogs praised for working abilities, regardless of country of origin.
 Trading bloodlines and purchasing unrelated breeding stock between Russia, other former USSR republics (such as Ukraine, Belarus) and countries where CAO (Central Asian Ovtcharka) still at aboriginal stage is a common practice.